hchang19/Altamont-Hacktoberfest-2018-HTML/README.md

 # Altamont-Hactoberfest-2018
-# Hacktoberfest Challengs
+# Hacktoberfest Challenges for HTML
-Languages:
-  Python
-  HTML / CSS / Javascript